MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

     ***

-    Note that the `ReflectAboutMarked` operation is called four times, but that your Q# program was able to find the "01010" input amongst $2^5 = 32$ possible inputs!
+    The `ReflectAboutMarked` operation is called only four times, but your Q# program was able to find the "01010" input amongst $2^{5} = 32$ possible inputs!

 ## Next steps